jjtech-digital/commercetool-seo-app/README.md

 > If you selected multiple Projects, you must repeat this process for each Project.

 7. Click Install.
 The Manage connectors page appears, which displays the installation status.

+- Open Manage connectors and click Installations.
+When the Status of the Connector is Installed, click the Connector and select your application from the list.
+Copy the value of the URL field.
+This is the URL where your Custom Application is deployed.

+-  Update the Application URL of your Custom Application with the URL where your Custom Application is deployed.

+## Thank you for using the AI-Driven Product MetaData Generator for commercetools!